equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 I was running development Rails server and connecting via AWS EC2 instance public DNS address or IP + port.

-Everything worked like a charm, therefore I've unsuscribed form the Koding.com paid plan and just had it as a backup in case my flat is robbed and all my laptops are stolen and I need to do a fix from a non-configured PC ;) .
+Everything worked like a charm, therefore I've unsuscribe form the Koding.com paid plan and just had it as a backup in case my flat is robbed and all my laptops are stolen and I need to do a fix from a non-configured PC ;) .